TheArtifulProgrammer/nodejs-monitoring-grafana-prometheus/README.md

 The application is containerized using Docker, with services orchestrated via Docker Compose.
 This ensures consistent deployment across different environments.

-> **Security Note:** This approach should be used only in development mode.
+> **⚠️Security Note:** This approach should be used only in development mode.
 For production, please use the implementation in the [master-prod branch](https://github.com/TheArtifulProgrammer/nodejs-monitoring-grafana-prometheus/tree/master-prod).

 ## Components